Saacman/tae/docs/linux/wsl_w10.md

 This command will enable the required components, download the Linux kernel, and install **Ubuntu**.
 ![](../../assets/img/wsl-install.png)

-After restart, Ubuntu should start automatically with the message: `Installing, this may take a few minutes...`, If not, it should be available on the start menu.
+Once that windows has restarted, Ubuntu should start automatically with the message: `Installing, this may take a few minutes...`, If not, it should be available on the start menu.

 ![](../../assets/img/ubuntustrt.png)

-After a few minutes, a prompt will ask for a user name, and a password.
+After a few minutes, a prompt will ask for a user name and a password.
 This user and password are exclusive for Ubuntu, and are not related to the Windows ones.

 ![](../../assets/img/firstrun.png)

 ## Ubuntu first run & Updating packages

-After setting up the user credentials, a message should indicate that the list of updates is older than a week.
+Following the user credentials set-up, a message should indicate that the list of updates is older than a week.
 To update the pre-installed packages run:

 ```bash
 sudo apt update && sudo apt upgrade